Preparing for Your Arrival

 The primary purpose of a boarding student guardian is to serve as an emergency point of contact within the continental United States in the case of an emergency where the student must leave campus.
 A parent or legal guardian of the student appoints a boarding student guardian to act on their behalf, ensuring that the student will have a safe place to stay temporarily if needed.
 In addition, boarding student guardians are encouraged to check in regularly with the student, providing any needed support.
 (Note: students over the age of 18 still require a boarding student guardian.)

-Boarding students must have a guardian in order to be on campus.
+International boarding students must have a guardian in order to be on campus.
 If you are having trouble securing a guardian, we recommend working with Student Health Advocates (SHA), a concierge service that helps link international boarding families with guardians in the US.
 Click here for more details.

 Note that an educational consultant is not a child’s legal guardian in the sense of "parent or guardian."